estabundis/cse360_tutorial/README.md

 # cse360_tutorial
-This repository was made for the CSE360 github tutorial
+This repository was made for the CSE360 github tutorial OH WOW!!